Real Madrid news: Isco not fit enough to play for Madrid - Solari | Goal.com

-Real Madrid coach Santiago Solari criticised Isco's fitness, seemingly revealing why the midfielder has been out of favour this season.
+Real Madrid coach Santiago Solari has criticised Isco's fitness, seemingly revealing why the midfielder has been out of favour this season as he was omitted from the squad once again.

 Isco, 26, has made just five La Liga starts this campaign, and none since Solari took charge in late October.